Copenhagen Bioscience PhD Programme

 Keep up the good work, everyone!

 The Copenhagen Bioscience PhD programme recruited 109 international students over seven years (2016-2022).
-Many are enrolled as PhD students at DTU and UCPH currently.
-CPH Bioscience PhD alumni have gone on to jobs including group leader, post-doc, consulting associate, patent attorney, scientist in industry – and we are very proud of all their achievements.
+Many are enrolled as PhD students at DTU and UCPH currently, but the programme is no longer recruiting new students.
+CPH Bioscience PhD alumni have gone on to jobs including group leader, post-doc, consultant, patent attorney, scientist in industry, journal editor – and we are very proud of all their achievements.